University Policies, Practices, and Organizational Changes

 As outlined in a communication on June 29, 2020, the University's commitment to an equitable and inclusive University community is being expressed through a range of actions.
 In addition to training and collaborative partnerships and new programs and events, these include the following policy and organizational initiatives.

 - Leadership reorganization.
 Senior Diversity and Inclusion Officer Christopher Jones, whose expertise includes civil rights, law, and equal opportunity programs, joins the President’s Cabinet as of July 1, 2020; he also assumes leadership of the Office of Campus Diversity and Inclusion and Native Student Programs.
-Jones will lead the effort to create a University-wide diversity and inclusion plan that includes strategies that focus on equity, diversity, and inclusion.
+Jones is leading the effort to create a University-wide diversity and inclusion plan that includes strategies that focus on equity, diversity, and inclusion.

 - Anti-racist statement.
 An anti-racist statement has been created and endorsed by the faculty, administration, and trustees.